fachat/MicroPET/CPLD/README.md

 The character set is 8k in size: two character sets of 4k each, switchable with the VIA I/O pin given to the CRTC as in the PET.
 Register 12 can be used to select one of 8 such 8k sets.
+Note that each character occupies 16 bytes (not 8 as in the typical Commodore character set), so the 9th rasterline for a character may be used.

 Character set pixel data is mapped to bank 15.